adidahiya/website/content/blog/itp/physical-computing/week-3-in-class-lab.md

 ### In-class lab documentation

 While learning about Arduino I/O in class, I made a simple LED blinking pattern.
+The code invokes a series of digial writes to different output pins (plus some delay so that the effect is visible to human eyes).

 <iframe src="https://player.vimeo.com/video/291969836" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>